blltrx/sitemd/meta.md

 i want to do some things!

-- i want to make an rss feed, that seems fun
 - i've got to put the video up for [platform zero - stockport](/projects/plat0)

 ## privacy